 - Percentage of employees who open or interact

-- Popular days and times employees are accessing communications platforms and from where, mobile or desktop devices
+- Popular days and times employees are accessing communications platforms and from where (mobile or desktop devices)

 - How many employees open and respond to polls or surveys

 Your next step: Don’t just collect the data.
 Regularly review it and take any necessary steps based on the data.
 Consider this – if you’re sending emails with vital information but only around 40% of your employees are opening and reading the message then you need a new internal communication tool.

-Horizontal communication, or lateral communication, focuses on the exchange of information and communication between people, divisions, departments or units within the same organizational hierarchy.
+Horizontal communication, or lateral communication, focuses on the exchange of information and communication between people, divisions, departments, or units within the same organizational hierarchy.
 “Peers” are always there to provide regular feedback and encourage collaboration.

 Horizontal communication helps to spread knowledge within an organization and eases a manager’s workload.
 This level of communication promotes knowledge, reduces misunderstandings, spreads insights, empowers employees, and helps people apply their skills.

-Your next step: Employers should really focus on peer to peer collaboration by rewarding teamwork, encouraging sharing and setting team goals, pushing for collaboration, and more.
+Your next step: Employers should really focus on peer-to-peer collaboration by rewarding teamwork, encouraging sharing and setting team goals, pushing for collaboration, and more.

-Summarizing Internal Communication Trends 2020
+Summarizing Internal Communication Trends 2023